 They can pretend to be princes from other countries.
-Or they can look like reach people from another continent completely who need small fees to get the money that a fake bank holds, etc… The list of lies that many phone scammers use never ends.
+Or they can look like rich people from another continent who need small fees to get the money that a fake bank holds, etc… The list of lies that many phone scammers use never ends.
 And it’s your personal responsibility to identify any number you don’t recognize.
 That’s crucial especially if you receive calls from countries that are known for spam and fraud.

 Spam vs legitimate callers

-Here is how to check if a phone number is spam or real.
+Here is how to check if a phone number is a spam or real.
 Sometimes, even legitimate phone numbers can be used by a spammer.
 And that’s a real issue that lots of people struggle to deal with.
 It starts from a normal caller who pretends to be someone else with a spoofed number.
 Then, they’ll try to take the telephone conversation further, which can become harassing and not only a scam.

 On other occasions, people reported attempts to steal their identities from scammers.
 Those bad guys asked for a number about national ID, driving licenses, or even national security codes.
 And in all cases, no one should share any of that data in any circumstances.

 Unfortunately, many of those who don’t take their online security seriously can easily be targeted by those online scammers from time to time.
 Now, how can you find the difference between a legitimate person on the phone and another one who is hiding his identity and ID for spam and other things?